tvongvone/API-Project/README.md

 ### Technical Challenges

 First time working on a project.
 The biggest challenge at the time was getting the validations correct for the booking.
-Iterated through each existing booking, and made sure that the response startingData and endingData didn't overlap with any of the existing bookings.
+Iterated through each existing booking, and made sure that the request startDate and endDate didn't overlap with any of the existing bookings.

 ```bash
  bookingList.forEach(booking => {